 The TSTC Bookstore maintains a wide selection of books and supplies required for classes and labs.
-The bookstore also offers an assortment of educational materials, health care products, stamps, cards, envelopes, and snacks, as well as an array of college sportswear, hats, and novelties.
+The bookstore also offers an assortment of educational materials.
+Depending on campus location, health care products, stamps, cards, envelopes, and snacks, as well as an array of college sportswear, hats, and novelties are also offered.